Get a Migros voucher for CHF 100

 • By when do I have to register with a health insurer?

-To ensure that you receive the best possible care, it is important that you register for mandatory basic insurance with a health insurance company of your choice within three months of your arrival.
+To ensure that you receive the best possible care, it is important that you register for mandatory insurance with a health insurance company of your choice within three months of your arrival.
 The registration period begins on the day you register with the registration office, i.e. from the date on which your residence permit or foreign national identity card is issued.

 • Am I covered for emergencies abroad under Swiss health insurance?